FloresFelipe/VS-Code-Integration-Demonstrations/vscode-as-development-environment/javascript/readme.md

 ## Goal

+This talks pretty much about debugging JS code that is used in JSLI for G Web Dev.

 Briefly describe the goal or purpose of your document.
 Explain what the reader will learn or achieve by following the instructions provided.

 ## Prerequisites